Guide to NEO-6M GPS Module with Arduino

 }

 Upload the code to your Arduino, and you should see the location displayed on the serial monitor.
-After uploading the code, wait a few minutes while the module adjusts the position to get a more accurate data.
+After uploading the code, wait a few minutes while the module adjusts the position to get more accurate data.

 Getting More GPS Information Using the TinyGPS++ Library